Barbelot/UnrealBarbelotUtilities/README.md

 ### Brownian motion

-Blueprint actor component to apply brownian motion on the actor.
+Actor component that apply brownian motion on the owner actor.

 ### Movie Render Queue

 Presets for the movie render queue.

+### Boids (work in progress)

+Elements for flock simulation on the CPU or GPU.